AdrianeNS/Switch/README.md

 ### In Progress

-- Code to process exported filters XML file Code to create new Outlook rules in Graph API.
+- Code to process exported filters XML file to create new Outlook rules in Graph API.

 ### Proposed Logic for Creating New Rules in Outlook
 - MVP list: move based on email address or content keywords, move to folders, check for existing folders, create new folders, and mark as read.